So, what is this UWC thing?

-Each United World College is a distinct experience and they have different specialties.
+Each United World College is a distinct experience and they have different specialities.
 Be sure to research each school in turn and compare their strengths.
 UWCs differ according to average student age, number of students on scholarship/not on scholarships, where in the world they are located and the subjects and additional courses they offer.

 So do I have to pick one?
 How do I apply?

 The selection process for most UWCs is based on ‘personal motivation and potential’, and applicants are considered regardless of social, economic or cultural factors.
-However, there is a very active scholarship programme which facilitates the recruitment of young people from different socioeconomic backgrounds.
-70% of students in the IB diploma years receive either full or partial financial assistance!
+However, there is a very active scholarship programme that facilitates the recruitment of young people from different socioeconomic backgrounds.
+70% of students in the IB Diploma years receive either full or partial financial assistance!
 Students are selected through UWC’s system of national committees, which operate in nearly 160 countries and territories as of early 2018.

 To apply you normally go through one of two routes:

 You can apply through the NC in your country of residence or citizenship.
 These are teams of volunteers, often UWC alumni, parents or teachers, who promote the UWC movement and seek out applicants in their countries.
 Here, your application is normally addressed to the UWC movement meaning that while you can usually list your preferred schools or colleges, the individual UWC national committees reserve the right to nominate a candidate for any UWC college or school at their discretion so you could end up anywhere!
 This is actually really exciting and can often mean you end up somewhere completely unexpected and different to your home country!